 Dinosaur Ridge is located just off of C-470 and Alameda, west of Denver.
-The park is part of the Morrison Fossil Area which is National Natural Landmark.
 In 1877 several dinosaurs were discovered at Dinosaur Ridge, including Apatosaurus, Stegosaurus and Allosaurus, bringing international attention to the area and dinosaurs.

 There are two trails and a visitor center at Dinosaur Ridge.
 The visitor center features information on trails and a small gift shop.
 There is also a Stegosaurus Snack Shack located outside the visitor center offering burritos, pretzels and more.
 It’s open from 10am-4pm Mon-Sat and 11am-4pm on Sun from June through August.